sparshsah/foggy-demo/demo/ml/musings.md

 retrain your model about quarterly and submit portfolio-rebalance orders to your algo wheel about weekly, that matters.
-(Note the distinction we're drawing between updating your artifact itself on one hand, and updating your views---by feeding up-to-date signal values through the trained artifact---on the other.)
+(Note the distinction we're drawing between updating your artifact itself---by feeding latest historical training data through your training algorithm---on one hand, and updating your views---by feeding latest contemporaneous signal values through the frozen trained artifact---on the other.)
 - You're going to want your model artifact to be valid for a full quarter, and its views (predictions) to be a good guide through the full week.
 - It wouldn't make sense to deploy an artifact that you KNOW is highly specialized